 There are pharmaceutical companies as well as non-profits that offer free diabetes medications as well as other needed supplies.
 The assistance programs focus on low income patients, individuals with limited or no health insurance, and the elderly as well.
 Not only can a diabetic receive the medication they need for their condition, but other items such as bracelets, testing monitor supplies or insulin pumps may also be available, including near them or in the mail.
 Find free supplies for diabetics below.

 About 1 in 10 adults are impacted by some form of diabetes, with type 2 and 1 being the most common.
 The number of individuals impacted by this disease is also expected to increase over the years, especially for seniors and people that are overweight.
 There are several financial assistance programs used to provide free diabetes medications for lowering blood sugar levels.
 Each has their own terms and conditions, but note that many are not available for people on Medicaid, Medicare or that receive other government benefits.

 Since a diabetic may be faced with a life threatening condition if they do not get what they need, the goal of these drug companies is to make supplies more widely available to the less fortunate.
 Using a combination of rebate forms, vouchers, or just passing out medications for free, there is help available.
 Clients include Hispanics, seniors living on a fixed income, and many other low income households.

 Abbot Diabetes Care Division is one of the leaders in this space.
 They provide many items to diabetics, ranging from medications to Blood Glucose Monitoring Systems.
-Help may be offered to Medicaid patients as well as people on Obamacare too.
+Help may be offered to Medicaid patients as well as people on Affordable Care Act (Obamacare) too.
 For individuals that need help in paying for the system, there is a financial assistance program available.
 Call 1-800-292-6363.